AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

 4. To exit the editor, press Ctrl-X. When prompted, select **Y** to save the file, then use **Enter** to use the **useooziewf.hql** file name.

-5. Use the following commands to copy **useooziewf.hql** to **wasbs:///tutorials/useoozie/useooziewf.hql**:
+5. Use the following commands to copy **useooziewf.hql** to **wasb:///tutorials/useoozie/useooziewf.hql**:

     ```
     hdfs dfs -put useooziewf.hql /tutorials/useoozie/useooziewf.hql
     ```

-    These commands store the **useooziewf.hql** file on the Azure Storage account associated with this cluster, which preserves the file even if the cluster is deleted.
+    These commands store the **useooziewf.hql** file on the HDFS-compatible storage for the cluster.

 ## Define the workflow